| Naples: Life, Death & Miracles

 And so, in past years, Piazza del Plebiscito has seen a gigantic mountain of salt dotted with pieces of machinery, apparently a metaphor of whatever it is that salt represents confronted with whatever it is that machinery represents—maybe life beset by technology.
 (Hmmmm, not such a "rustic dullard" now, huh?!)
 Then, one year, there was a large wooden replica of an ancient lighthouse that used to guard the harbor of Naples.
 Last year, there was a gigantic replica of the Angevin Fortress made entirely of soft-drink cans (photo).
 These exhibits go up in early December and are left in place for the Christmas holidays, at which time they are "uninstalled".
 Most of them are environmentally friendly enough to be dismantled easily or, in some case, vacuumed up.

-paving stones in the square.
-According to the paper,
+the paving stones in the square.
+According to the

-no one in the city administration recalls giving the
+paper, no one in the city administration recalls

-go-ahead for any of this digging, but the latest piece
+giving the go-ahead for any of this digging, but the

 The work consisted of a number of bronze skulls implanted in the pavement (photo).
 The work, thus, is Horn's tribute to—or variation on—the well-known Neapolitan "cult of death" (so-called by some) that centers on the vast collection of human skulls on the premises of the Fontanelle cemetery in Naples.
 The work is "site specific," a sub-genre of installation art, in that it makes sense only within the context of the place where it is exhibited—in this case, Naples.